 College 101 has been proven to increase student satisfaction with their learning environment and increase levels of academic performance.
 College 101 aims to assist students in developing a greater understanding of themselves and their curriculum in relation to their personal life and career choices.
 Lessons include an introduction to research and evaluating sources, money management, time management, study skills and learning styles, public speaking, basic writing, decision making, and choosing and attending classes.
-Please see you advisor for more details.
+Currently, full-time students are required to complete this course including dual enrollment, ACT 120 students and transfer students who transfer in fewer than 12 credits.
+Please see your advisor for more details.